practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 Do you want me to use special characters like .;,+*... ? "y" or "n": y

-my password of 12 characters is: {5mkkR""dmtC (prng_test) $
+Your password of 12 characters is: {5mkkR""dmtC (prng_test) $
 ```